-Native American for “fish”, at the mouth of Pysht River.
+Native American for “where the wind comes from all directions”, at the mouth of Pysht River.
 Large log rafts are made up here for shipment to Puget Sound ports.
 A group of 20 buildings at Pysht was built as headquarters of the Merrill-Ring Logging Company.
 The ground was laid out and work started on the buildings in 1918.
 It is believed to be the best-planned logging headquarters in the State.
 The buildings, built mainly to house single men, are heavy and sturdy.
 Dining hall, club and recreation hall, theater, school, shops, and a roundhouse are laid out along the curving banks of the Pysht River, where logging railroads converge.

 Several original company buildings remain today, serving as offices for Merrill-Ring’s Pysht Tree Farm.